Franchise Attorney: FDD Review, Franchise M&A, and Franchisor Counsel

 Do I need a franchise attorney to buy a franchise?

 Yes.
 Absolutely.
 The FDD is 100-200 pages of dense legal language covering everything from fees to litigation history to territory rights.
 The FTC requires franchisors to give you 14 days to review the FDD before signing.
 Those 14 days are your opportunity to: (1) Analyze Item 19 financial performance data (or identify red flags if Item 19 is absent), (2) Review Item 3 litigation history to identify patterns of franchisee disputes, (3) Evaluate territory rights and exclusivity in the franchise agreement, (4) Identify hidden fees in Item 6 that will drain your profitability, and (5) Assess renewal and termination provisions that impact your long-term franchise value.
-Cost of NOT hiring an attorney: Miss critical red flags in FDD → Lose $250K-$500K investment when franchise fails.
-Cost of hiring an attorney: $1,500-$3,000.
+Cost of NOT hiring an attorney: Miss critical red flags in FDD and risk losing your entire franchise investment when preventable issues surface.
+The cost of professional FDD review is a fraction of the investment it protects.
+Request an engagement assessment at acquisitionstars.com/consultation.

 What states require franchise registration?